Event Horizon Telescope: Messier 87*

 Producing an image from data from an array of radio telescopes requires much mathematical work.
 Four independent teams created images to assess the reliability of the results.
 These methods included both an established algorithm in radio astronomy for image reconstruction known as CLEAN, invented by Jan Högbom, as well as self-calibrating image processing methods for astronomy such as the CHIRP algorithm created by Katherine Bouman and others.
 The algorithms that were ultimately used were a regularized maximum likelihood (RML) algorithm and the CLEAN algorithm.

 In March 2020, astronomers proposed an improved way of seeing more of the rings in the first black hole image.
 In March 2021, a new photo was revealed, showing how the M87 black hole looks in polarised light.
 This is the first time astronomers have been able to measure polarisation so close to the edge of a black hole.
 The lines on the photo mark the orientation of polarisation, which is related to the magnetic field around the shadow of the black hole.

 In August 2022, a team led by University of Waterloo researcher Avery Broderick released a "remaster[ed]" version of original image generated from the data collected by the EHT.
-This image "resolve[d] a fundamental signature of gravity around a black hole," with it showing a displaying photon ring around M87*.The claim has been subsequently disputed.
+This image "resolve[d] a fundamental signature of gravity around a black hole", with it showing a displaying photon ring around M87*.
+The claim has been subsequently disputed.

+In 2023, EHT released new, sharper images of the M87 black hole, reconstructed from the same 2017 data but created using the PRIMO algorithm.